0xAmaan/ai-video-gen-pipeline/docs/PRDs/CompositionLayerPRD.md

 **Project**: Composition Layer - Browser-based timeline editor with AI regeneration and professional editing capabilities
 **Goal**: Empower creators to arrange clips, make fast edits with low-latency previews, and regenerate sequences using AI directly in the browser

-**Note**: This system integrates with CapCut's web-based engine for advanced editing while maintaining our AI regeneration capabilities
+**Note**: This system mimics CapCut's web-based engine for advanced editing while maintaining our AI regeneration capabilities

 ---